Chitkul: Religious tourism

-After one crosses over the 5,242 m high Charang Pass., it is a long and steep run down through slithery scree slopes to Chitkul(3,450m).
-The powerful goddess of Chitkul is the only non-Buddhist deity to which respect must be paid by the Parikrama pilgrims.
-It is believed that the local Deity is related to the Deity of Gangotri and till recently the locals would carry the Deity to Gangotri on foot over high mountain passes.
-Chitkul is situated around 40 km from Karcham, the place where road bifurcates from Hindustan-Tibet Road (NH 22).
-The Sangla Valley is a delight for nature lovers; especially the stretch after Raksham and right up to Chitkul.
-The valley is extremely beautiful, on the left bank of the Baspa River are snow-clad mountains and on the right bank the whole terrain is full of apple orchards and wooden houses.

-Chitkul is start point for Lamkhaga pass trek and Borasu pass trek.
-Nagasthi ITBP post is 4 km and Ranikanda meadows is 10 km trek from Chitkul.

 Transport

 Chitkul is around 569 km from the National capital Delhi, 345 km from Chandigarh and 28 km from Sangla.

-Karcham-Harshil Road, from Karcham NH-5 to Harshil, with a road tunnel under the Lamkhaga Pass, is under construction which will cut down present 450 km long distance, which take nearly 16 hours, to just nearly 150 km or 2 to 3 hours.
+Karcham-Chitkul-Harshil Road, from Karcham NH-5 to Chitkul and then to Harshil (towards disputed Pulam Sumda on LAC, with a road tunnel under the Lamkhaga Pass, is under construction which will cut down present 450 km long distance, which take nearly 16 hours, to just nearly 150 km or 2 to 3 hours.
 In 2024, BRO began constructing 40-km long Kharcham-Sangla-Chitkul section of Karcham-Harshil Road.
+This road begins at NH5 (runs from Punjab, via Himachal, to Shipki La on India-Tibet Border).